vsrinivas/fuchsia/docs/qemu.md

 ./scripts/run-magenta-x86-64
 ```

+If QEMU is not on your path, use -q <directory> to specify its location.

-The -h flag will list a number of options, including things like -b to rebuild first
+The -h flag will list a number of options, including things like -b to rebuild
-if necessary and -g to run with a graphical framebuffer.
+first if necessary and -g to run with a graphical framebuffer.

 To exit qemu, enter Ctrl-a x.
 Use Ctrl-a h to see other commands.